 - Vibegron (Gemtesa)

 Women who’ve been through menopause can also use a form of the hormone estrogen that you apply inside your vagina.

 Doctors also treat men with drugs that relax a muscle at the bladder neck and prostate to help with emptying.
 They include:

 Botox injections: OnabotulinumtoxinA (Botox) blocks nerve activity in the muscles of your bladder so it relaxes.
 That helps it hold urine and ease OAB.
 You’ll get the shots in your doctor’s office.
 About 6% of patients who receive botox may temporarily be unable to pee.
 You must be able and willing to catheterize if you cannot pee after botox.

 Other Treatments You Might Try

 Your doctor may suggest them if other methods don’t help.
-You’ll get them in his office or a clinic.
+You’ll get them in their office or a clinic.

 Percutaneous tibial nerve stimulation: The doctor places a needle on nerves near your ankle that affect bladder control.
 You’ll have one session a week for 12 weeks, then maintenance treatments as needed.
 This procedure is done in the office is somehwat like acupuncture for the bladder.

 In rare cases, augmentation cystoplasty, where intestine is used to make the bladder bigger or urinary diversion, an alternate route for bladder drainage for severe, complicated OAB patients may be considered